-SKILL FOCUS
+SKILL FOCUS K-5

 The skills and strategies in these lessons can be stretched out over a longer period, as appropriate for your students.
 Please note we did not include "warm up" activities here.
-Warm-up activities for grades 6-8 should be simple games to increase body temperature and socialization.
-Suggestions for warm up activities can be a review of previous material taught, or games such as tag which are available in the K-2 curriculum.
+Warm-up activities in the K-2 band are simple games to increase body temperature and socialization.